Theonlyunknowncoder/-Quick-Attendance-App-/README.md

 Tap "Generate and Send Report" to share the formatted list.

-This project was created by [Your Name Here].
+This project was created by  theonlyunknowncoder